Patrykbarc/certifier-technical-task/README.md

 - **Positioning elements in the Hero section:** The hero section features images positioned with absolute and negative values to precisely match the Figma design.
 This approach, while visually accurate, is rigid and can be difficult to maintain.
 A more robust solution would involve using a single, combined graphic or a more flexible layout system like CSS Grid with translate transforms to avoid potential layout shifts when content or screen sizes change.

 - **Differences in layout for different breakpoints:** Certain elements, like the separator in the logos section, are shown or hidden at specific breakpoints (e.g., visible only on `2xl` screens).
 This was done to adhere to the design but can lead to layout inconsistencies.
 A better long-term approach would be to design a single, fluid layout that gracefully adapts across all screen sizes without hiding/showing components.

+---

+## 🌐 Internationalization (i18n)

+I noticed that the Figma file contains separate language layers.
+Although the current implementation focuses on a single language to keep the scope manageable, all strings can be externalised to JSON files (e.g. `locales/en.json`, `locales/pl.json`).
+A future upgrade path is as follows:

+1. Extract static content to translation JSONs.
+2. Integrate a lightweight library such as **next-intl** or **next-i18next** for automatic language detection and routing.
+3. Add a language switcher in the navigation and honour the `Accept-Language` header.